zhangruiyu/gtads_oppo/example/README.md

-# gtads_huawei_example
+# gtads_vivo_example

-Demonstrates how to use the gtads_huawei plugin.
+Demonstrates how to use the gtads_vivo plugin.

 ## Getting Started